openbmc/openbmc/poky/documentation/overview-manual/concepts.rst

    -  The build system does not maintain
       :term:`PR` information as part of
       the shared state packages.
-Consequently, considerations exist that affect maintaining shared state feeds.
+Consequently, there are considerations that affect maintaining shared state feeds.
 For information on how the build system works with packages and can track incrementing ``PR`` information, see the ":ref:`dev-manual/common-tasks:automatically incrementing a package version number`"